zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Matilda continues, “Wait.
 I want to get a close-up of that building and a wide- angle shot of this entire area.”
 A “close-up” (clos e-up) is an image of something where the camera is very close to it.
 It’s right ne xt to the object.
 It could be someone’s face or it could be a thing.
 Matilda want s a “close-up” of a building she sees and a “wide-angle (angle) shot” of this en tire area.
 A “wide-angle shot” is a photograph or a video that’s made with a speci al lens – a special thing you put on the front of the camera to show a very wide area so you’re able to see more than you could with a regular camera lens.

 Matilda says, “Hey, where are you going with my gea r?”
 “Gear” (gear) here just means my equipment.
-Cesar says, “I and your gear ar e going to the tour bus.”
+Cesar says, “I and your gear are going to the tour bus.”
 So, Cesar is taking her camera and her things and w alking toward the tour bus.
 He says, “I’m not going to get left behind again.”
 “To be left behind” means not to be taken with the rest of the group of people – oft en because you’re too late or you’re too slow.
 If a bus is going to leave at 8 o’ clock and you come at 8:15, you will be “left behind” – you will have to stay where  you are because you missed the bus.
 And that’s what Cesar is trying to prevent .

 Now let’s listen to the dialogue this time at a nor mal speed.